 Each qualified employee is included in one of three retirement plans in which the City participates.
 These are the Oklahoma Municipal Retirement Fund, Oklahoma Firefighters Pension and Retirement System, and Oklahoma Police and Retirement System.
 The City does not maintain the accounting records, hold the investments or administer the firefighter or police retirement funds.
 The police and firefighter plans are statewide systems administered by the State of Oklahoma.
 The municipal employee's plan is administered by a separate board of trustees.
-Each of these plans are described in the Financial Statements and Supplementary Information June 30, 2016 with Independent Auditor's Report included herewith on Exhibit A.
+Each of these plans are described in the Financial Statements and Supplementary Information June 30, 2017 with Independent Auditor's Report included herewith on Exhibit A.

-As of June 30, 2016, the City's contributions as a percentage of covered-employee payroll were: (i) 10% for the Oklahoma Municipal Retirement Fund; (ii) 13% for the Oklahoma Firefighters Pension and Retirement System; and (iii) 13% for the Oklahoma Police Pension and Retirement System.
+As of June 30, 2017, the City's contributions as a percentage of covered-employee payroll were: (i) 10.00 percent for the Oklahoma Municipal Retirement Fund; (ii) 14.00 percent% for the Oklahoma Firefighters Pension and Retirement System; and (iii) 13.00 percent for the Oklahoma Police Pension and Retirement System.

-As of June 30, 2016, the plan fiduciary net position as a percentage of the total pension liability was: (i) 64.87% for the Oklahoma Firefighters Pension and Retirement System; and (ii) 93.5% for the Oklahoma Police Pension and Retirement System.
+As of June 30, 2017, the plan fiduciary net position as a percentage of the total pension liability was: (i) 64.87 percent for the Oklahoma Firefighters Pension and Retirement System; and (ii) 93.50 percent for the Oklahoma Police Pension and Retirement System.

-For more information on the retirement systems and other post-employment benefits applicable to the City, see "EXHIBIT A - FINANCIAL STATEMENTS AND SUPPLEMENTARY INFORMATION JUNE 30, 2016 WITH INDEPENDENT AUDITOR'S REPORT-Note 4".
+For more information on the retirement systems and other post-employment benefits applicable to the City, see "EXHIBIT A - FINANCIAL STATEMENTS AND SUPPLEMENTARY INFORMATION JUNE 30, 2017 WITH INDEPENDENT AUDITOR'S REPORT-Note 4".